ambiorix-web/ambiorix-docs/content/docs/ambiorix/request.md

 ## Bind

-{{% callout note %}}
+> [!NOTE]

-In the very early days of ambiorix, the request was a locked environment so one could only read from it.
+> In the very early days of ambiorix, the request was a locked environment so
+> one could only read from it.
-Now, the environment is not locked and variables can be added to the request, e.g.: `req$x <- 1L`.
+> Now, the environment is not locked and variables can be added

-{{% /callout %}}
+> to the request, e.g.: `req$x <- 1L`.

 Make sure you do not overwrite existing data.